universal-packages/universal-namespaced-decorators/README.md

 - **`ArgumentDecorator`**
   Registers a method's argument decoration
 - **`PropertyDecorator`**
-  Registers a property decoration, it also takes a thrid argument, a `DescriptorGenerator` which is a function that returns a descriptor to describe the property, usefull to make properties readonly and that's about it.
+  Registers a property decoration, it also takes a third argument, a `DescriptorGenerator` which is a function that returns a descriptor to describe the property, useful to make properties read only.

 ### Usage